 Wilson failed to graduate from law school because he was too drunk to pick up his diploma and destroyed his Wall Street career through alcohol abuse, but eventually succeeded in beating his addiction using his faith in a higher power.

 Wilson's story, told in the 1935 book Alcoholics Anonymous, has many similarities to the widely-publicized stories of Hollywood actors who ruined their careers and lost their lives to the insidious affects of alcohol.
-Many classic films reflect the attitudes and approved treatments of alcoholism discussed in the book.
+Classic films also reflect the attitudes and approved treatments of alcoholism during this time period.

 The Lost Weekend

 The Lost Weekend uses many classic film noir cinematic techniques to enable the viewing audience to share the helpless, hopeless feelings of alcoholics.
-It starts with the opening scene, which sets the tone of the film with a pan of the Manhattan skyline providing a feeling of never-ending repetition that reflects the actions of those who suffer from this disease.
-The focus then moves in on one window with a bottle of whiskey tied to the window crank and dangling outside--Birman's stash, revealing that someone who lives behind the window is trying to hide from both the outside world and the contents of the bottle.
+One of these scenes is used to open the story with a pan of the Manhattan skyline providing a feeling of never-ending repetition that reflects the actions of those who suffer from this disease.
+The focus then moves in on a lone window in this vast, crowded city and a bottle of whiskey tied to the window crank and dangling down the outside of the building--Birman's stash.
+This scene has a dual purpose.
+It shows there is someone who lives behind the window trying to hide from the outside world, and someone hiding inside the building trying to avoid the contents of the bottle.

-The Lost Weekend was received favorably by the critics with its daring portrayal of the severity of the alcoholic's disease.
-The film received seven Oscar nominations and won four well-earned Academy Awards including: Best Actor in a Leading Role for Ray Milland; Best Director for the incomparable Billy Wilder; Best Picture; and Best Writing/Screenplay, which was shared by Billy Wilder and Charles Brackett.
+The Lost Weekend was received favorably by critics and is still considered one of the finest portrayals of the disease of alcoholism.
+The film was nominated for seven Oscars and won four well-earned Academy Awards including: Best Actor in a Leading Role for Ray Milland; Best Director for the incomparable Billy Wilder; Best Picture; and Best Writing/Screenplay, which was shared by Billy Wilder and Charles Brackett.